Minitran Transdermal Patches

 Glyceryl trinitrate overdose is unlikely when using Minitran patches.

-If accidental overdose does occur, remove the patch and contact your doctor or go to Accident and Emergency at your nearest hospital.
+If accidental overdose does occur, remove the patch and contact your doctor or Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at your nearest hospital.

 While you are using Minitran